ktseo41/iron-branch/README.md

 #### :tada: Enjoy watching dota 2 live games while you work!

-*Steam api doesn't seem to provide fast updates.
-The game will be updated every 10-20 seconds.
+*Steam API doesn't seem to provide fast updates.
+The game will be updated every 5-30 seconds.

 ---